ZekiXerxes/Blog34/src/content/posts/2020-05-13-desk-for-minimalists.md

 * On 15th January 2012

-TSF announced the official version of TSF Shell is set to release in Febuary on the Android market.
+TSF announced the official version of TSF Shell is set to release in February on the Android market.

 And shared their website links\
 (TSF Homepage)：http://www.tsfui.com\